 Barry Kaplan, MD

 As executive director, Barry Kaplan, MD, oversees Northwell's cardiology services.
-He is also senior vice president of cardiology for the health system's Central and Eastern Regions, chair of cardiology at North Shore University Hospital (NSUH) and Long Island Jewish (LIJ) Medical Center, and co-director of the Sandra Atlas Bass Heart Hospital at North Shore University Hospital.
+He is also senior vice president of cardiology for the health system's Central and Eastern Regions and co-director of the Sandra Atlas Bass Heart Hospital at North Shore University Hospital.

 He joined the health system in 1996 as an interventional cardiologist at NSUH after training at one of the most prestigious interventional cardiology training programs in the country.
 Dr. Kaplan was promoted to director of the catheterization labs at LIJ in 1999, and he moved his clinical practice form LIJ to NSUH in 2013 when he assumed the role of NSUH’s chief of cardiology.